Does the Small Claims Court Function Similar to What Is Seen On TV?

 A good and proper pleading document, again whether the commencing document, being the Plaintiff's Claim or Statement of Claim, or even the responding Defence...Learn More

-Can Hearsay Testimony Be Used In Court?
-When a Person Testifies In Court About What a Person Only Knows As Second-Hand Information Hearsay Such Evidence Is...Learn More
+What Is Hearsay?
+When a Person Testifies In Court About What a Person Only Knows As Second-Hand Information Hearsay Such Evidence Is Deemed As Hearsay...Learn More